 Princess has been patiently waiting for her forever castle.
 Moats are optional, although Princess does enjoy a refreshing swim once in a while (go to http://www.youtube.com/watch?v=ua2Ee3TKkzI).
 A patch of grass would be a welcome addition.
 At 70 lbs., Princess appreciates a good back scratching roll.
 Princess has the impeccable manners you would expect from a royal.
 She responds to basic commands, walks nicely on lead and looks good in a tiara.
 Not surprisingly, Princess is a tennis fan.
 She would rather watch it on the tube with you than sit in the Royal Box at Wimbledon.
 She is learning the ins and outs of baseball and American football.
 Give her a spot on the sofa and her own bowl of popcorn and Princess will follow your favorite sports all season long.
 Princess is affectionate and devoted to her humans.
 She is happy to accompany you on a stroll or spend the afternoon lazing about the house.
 Princess makes few demands on her humans but she does insist on being the only furkid in the home.
 If you can commit to keeping only one furkid in your castle, come adopt this very loving and affectionate Princess!

-Update: Princess was recently taken to a volunteer's school to visit her kindergarten class.
+Update: Princess was recently taken to a volunteer's school to visit a kindergarten class.
 Princess did very well with them.
 So this doggy is definitely good for kids!!!

-Princess weighs 70 lbs. and her estimated birthdate is 12/2/2008.
+Since Princess’s estimated birthdate is 12/2/2008, her adoption fee is reduced to $75.
 If you want to know more about Princess and to speak to an Adoption Counselor, please complete an application at https://furkids.org/dog-adoptions/application.
 Must be at least 21 years of age to apply.

 Follow us on Facebook at www.facebook.com/furkidsinc.

 Your message has been sent to Furkids Animal Rescue and Shelters.